 A break is defined as an interval of time that falls between successive work periods during which the individual does not perform any duties for the licensee other than one period of shift turnover at either the beginning or end of a shift, but not both.

-3. erify that the covered individual(s) has, at a minimum, the following number of days off, except under the provisions of a waiver
+3. Licensees have the option of managing cumulative fatigue of workers by controlling work hours of individuals in accordance with the minimum day off requirements of 10 CFR 26.205(d)(3) or maximum average work hours of 10 CFR 26.205(d)(7).
+For individuals subject to the minimum day off requirements of 26.205(d)(3), verify that the covered individual(s) has, at a minimum, the following number of days off, except under the provisions of a waiver or when working during the periods addressed in items 4-6 of this procedure section.

 Individuals who are working 8-hour shift schedules shall have at least 1 day off per week averaged over the shift cycle.